Yoga for Depression | Medical Yoga Therapy

 Yoga lovers and patients with diseases are looking to see whether medical yoga therapy is helpful or works as a therapy for depression.
 But most people don’t know yoga works as a therapy and heals our body and mind.
 A complex illness that has a profound societal impact, is thought to be caused by an intricate variety of genetic, biochemical, psychological, and circumstantial factors.

+The development of yoga modules for use with elderly subjects, caregivers of persons with disease or disability, and caregivers of patients with schizophrenia has been described with the literature.
 We are unaware of the development of a yoga module specifically for the therapy of patients with depressive disorder.
 In this report, we describe the process of developing a module for a depressive disorder that was pilot-tested.

-Yoga as a Complementary Treatment for Psychiatric Disorders
+Yoga Treatment for Psychiatric Disorders

 Yoga is an age-old Hindu practice, the potential therapeutic benefits of which the West has just lately learned about.
 A growing corpus of empirical research has documented the beneficial effects of mind-body therapy in the management of mental illnesses, including anxiety and depression.
 According to the National Institutes of Health Center for Complementary and Alternative Medicine, mind-body therapies encompass a range of methods intended to improve one’s mental ability to influence physical symptoms and function.